eonarheim/eonarheim.github.io/docs/spritesheet.md

 Returns an "Animation" by specifying a beginning sprite index (inclusive) and an end sprite index (exclusive), and a speed for each frame.
-Indices are specified in row major order.
+Indices are specified in row-major order.

 <pre>getAnimationForAll(engine: Engine, speed : number)</pre>
 ---------------

-Returns an "Animation" treating all of the sprite sheet as members of the animation.
+Returns an "Animation", treating every sprite in the sprite sheet as members of the animation.

 <pre>getSprite(index : number)</pre>
 --------------

-Returns a "Sprite" at a specific index in the sprite sheet (in row major order).
+Returns a "Sprite" at a specific index in the sprite sheet (in row-major order).